ferdingler/awsdingler-serverless-api/pipeline/cdk/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

-## Secrets

-The pipeline takes dynamic values from Secrets Manager and it expects the following secrets to exist:

-- `awsdingler-serverless-api-github-token`